John Borrows: Career

 Borrows taught at the University of British Columbia Faculty of Law from 1992 until 1998, where he was the first First Nations Legal Studies Director.
 While there, he helped create an Indigenous Peoples' legal clinic to serve members of Vancouver's Downtown Eastside, which is still active as of November 2018.

 From 1998, until 2001, Borrows taught law at the University of Toronto Faculty of Law, where he helped start the June Callwood program in Aboriginal law.
 In 1999, Borrows worked in the newly created northern territory of Nunavut to help develop its legal infrastructure.
 He taught as part of the Akitsiraq Law School, which was a temporary branch of the University of Victoria Faculty of Law.

 In 2001, Borrows joined the University of Victoria Faculty of Law (UVic), teaching there for most of the next decade.
 By 2003, Borrows became the Law Foundation chair in Aboriginal justice at the UVic.
 Later, he also taught at the University of Melbourne, the University of Waikato Law School in New Zealand, and the University of Minnesota, where he was the Robina Chair in Law and Society.

 In 2015, Borrows returned to the University of Victoria.
 In 2017, he became the Canada Research Chair in Indigenous Law.

+In 2022, Borrows joined the University of Toronto Faculty of Law as the inaugural Loveland Chair in Indigenous Law.

 After the retirement of Chief Justice Beverley McLachlin from the Supreme Court of Canada, there was widespread speculation that Borrows was a leading contender to be the first Indigenous jurist to sit on the country's top court.
 Ultimately, the seat went to Sheilah Martin, which led to Indigenous legal figures such as Scott Robertson, the president of the Indigenous Bar Association to publicly express their disappointment with Prime Minister Justin Trudeau's decision not to pick an Indigenous person.
 According to the Toronto Star, Borrows's name was not on the shortlist, so either he did not apply or did not make it to the final shortlist.

 Borrows, along with his colleague Val Napoleon, was instrumental in creating the joint common law and Indigenous law degree (JD/JID) program at the University of Victoria Faculty of Law, the first program in a Canadian law school to allow an integrated study of the Canadian common law and indigenous legal traditions.
 The program is a four-year program, and opened in Fall 2018.

 Borrows has been involved in the Indigenous Law programs at Osgoode Hall, the University of Windsor Faculty of Law, Western Law, and McGill University Faculty of Law.
 Borrows was also a visiting professor at Arizona State University College of Law, University of New South Wales, Waikato University, Brigham Young University, University of Arizona, Princeton University, and McGill University.